 The "Filmstudio an der RWTH Aachen" is now a registered association (no. VR 1302 in the register of associations).

-For the first time, the entire semester programme is advertised on one poster.
+For the first time, the entire semester program is advertised on one poster.
 This advertising concept has remained unchainged up to this day.

 For the first time, the Filmstudio shows the old German classic "Die Feuerzangenbowle" - creating a tradition that continues to this day.